On who is the Complainant:

 MS HENEIN: Yes ?

-JUSTICE LIVINGSTONE: Is there possibly the thought by you, that that paragraph also
+JUSTICE LIVINGSTONE: Is there possibly the thought by you, that that paragraph

-allow at this time ?
+discretion to allow at this time ?

 MS. HENEIN: Well, it is certainly our position that there has been a pattern of conduct